Where were you 70 years ago?

-In the early 1950's, thousands of people were moving to the newly-constructed homes in Massapequa and Massapequa Park.
-The growth of residents in the greater Massapequa area captured the attention of Bishop Thomas Molloy of the Brooklyn Diocese, and he decided to create a new parish.
+In the early 1950s, thousands of people were moving to the newly-constructed homes in Massapequa and Massapequa Park.
+The growth of residents in the greater Massapequa area captured the attention of Bishop Thomas Molloy of the Brooklyn Diocese, and he decided to create a new Catholic parish there.

 In November 1952, Fr.
 Francis Burns was appointed Pastor, beginning his ministry in what had been a large white summer mansion built in the 1860's, which was to serve as the rectory and church for several years.

 On November 16, 1952, more than 1400 parishioners attended Mass.
 It was estimated that the parish encompassed 1900 families and the original schedule of two Masses on Sunday increased to four.
 Within weeks, a choir was formed as an organ was donated from a neighboring parish, St. William the Abbot in Seaford.
 Plans were also developed to begin a parish school and convent.
 Laymen and women enthusiastically supported the creation of the Rosary and Altar Societies as well as the Holy Name Society.

 In 1955, the first census revealed that there were 2500 families in the parish.
 With the death of Fr.
 Francis Burns in December 1958, Fr.
 Joseph Colligan served as temporary parish administrator until the appointment of Fr.
 Hugh Graham as pastor in March 1959.

 During Fr.
 Graham's pastorate, ground was broken for a 24 classroom school and a convent capable of housing 20 Sisters.
 Completed in 1960, the school was opened for grades 1-6, later expanding through the eighth grade in 1963.
 The school was staffed by The Amityville Dominican Sisters and Sr. Francis Marie served as principal.